Get a quote

 • Your insurance provider pays you the difference.

-The price of your replacement property may be more the original item’s price tag, but your home insurer usually still pays.
+The cost of replacing your property may be more the original item’s price tag, but your home insurer usually still pays.
 Just be sure to check your policy terms.
 Replacement cost coverage payouts cannot exceed your policy property limits.

 Insurers also have a minimum requirement for replacement cost coverage.
 This is called the 80/20 rule.
 Essentially, your insurance policy must cover 80% of your home’s replacement value.
 Come up short, and your insurance provider may only pay a portion of the replacement costs.